Alfresco/docs-alfresco/content-services/latest/install/ansible.md

     unzip alfresco-ansible-deployment-<version>.zip
     ```

-7. If you intend to deploy an Enterprise system, create environment variables to hold your Nexus credentials as shown below (replacing the values appropriately):
+7. Create environment variables to hold your Nexus credentials as shown below (replacing the values appropriately):

     ```bash
     export NEXUS_USERNAME="<your-username>"
     export NEXUS_PASSWORD="<your-password>"
     ```

-Now you have the control node setup you can [configure](#configure-your-deployment) your deployment and decide what kind of deployment you would like.
+Without any additional configuration applied, the playbook will deploy the default Alfresco Content Services components.
+Please review the [configuration](#configure-your-deployment) section below, to adjust some of the configurable deployment options.

 To deploy everything on the control node follow the steps in the [Locahost Deployment](#Local Installation) section or to deploy to one or more other machines follow the steps in the [Remote Installation](#Remote Installation) section.